g-clef/g-clef.github.io/projects/Synthetic-TI.md

 I stopped working with the LSTM here, because I felt like I'd proven the point: it's possible to do this, on my home setup, and the simple results were...okay.
 I wasn't expecting perfection, didn't get it, and that's okay.

-### Attempt #2 - GPT-2
+## Attempt #2 - GPT-2

 Having now proven I can do this, and built up a reasonable pipeline to generate the data, I decided it was time to try one of the headline-grabbing models, to see what I could get it to do.
 Getting it to work turned out to be a much bigger job than the LSTM.

+In this case, I wanted to try [GPT2](https://en.wikipedia.org/wiki/GPT-2), since I've heard a lot about its ability to create very accurate generated text.
+The Generative Pre-Trained Transformer (GPT2) is a machine learning model with very large number of parameters (more than a billion), which was trained on thousands of unpublished novels to give it a base level of accuracy on the English language.

-At first, I mostly followed the [tutorial on using GPT2 from fastai](https://docs.fast.ai/tutorial.transformers.html), which was mostly fine, though I did have to modify a few things right from the start:
+At first, I mostly followed the [tutorial on using GPT2 from FastAI](https://docs.fast.ai/tutorial.transformers.html), which was mostly fine, though I did have to modify a few things right from the start:
   1) The tutorial is expecting you to give it a csv with each line being a new document with text to learn.
 In my case, each "document" was a separate file, so I had to read them all into RAM, put them in a python List, and turn that list